binayakChhetri/Just-share-it/README.md

 ## Just Share It
 A web application that helps users to upload, retrive their files and share it.

-# Live link of the application
+# Live link of the applicatio
 Live: [Just Share It](https://just-share-it.vercel.app/)

 # Features